computed-axial-lithography/VAMToolbox/docs/_docs/userguide/dlp.rst

 Options
 =======

 There are several options that can be changed to control the display of videos and image sequences.
-These options are specified in the :py:def:`vamtoolbox.dlp.players.player` initialization.
+These options are specified in the :py:meth:`~vamtoolbox.dlp.players.player` initialization.

 The starting image index can also be specified with the ``start_index`` keyword argument.
 See :ref:`examples_DLPplayer`.
 This is useful if some rotation alignment is required at the beginning of exposure.